In the current economic climate, striving to deliver more with less will likely be a common mantra in management.

 Whether your organisation is in the public or private sector a well-developed estates strategy linked to your business plan can identify where efficiencies, income generators or capital receipts can be realised.

 The public sector is being driven by various government pressures, initiatives, reviews and reports.
 The One Public Estate initiative, Area Reviews of the Further Education sector and the Lord Carter Review into the NHS are just three examples.
 Releasing public sector owned land for residential development is also a government agenda for delivering new housing targets.

 Private sector businesses are under increasing pressure to increase productivity while maintaining profit levels through more efficiency in an increasingly competitive global market.
 Whether delivering goods or services, the facilities should be matched to the process and the highest quality workplaces will help retain and attract the best quality staff in the marketplace.

 Furthermore, the side benefits of making changes to the workplace are quite often overlooked as a new working environment, but is a great opportunity to change inappropriate cultures or working practices.

-There may be many potential blockages to starting the journey ranging from a lack of funding through to a fear of failure.
-Any in house estates team may lack the necessary skills and resource to deliver change and doing their day job can sometimes mean this never becomes a priority.
+There may be many potential blockages to starting the journey ranging from a lack of funding to a fear of failure.
+Any in-house Estates team may lack the necessary skills and resources to deliver change and doing their day job can sometimes mean this never becomes a priority.

 Not knowing where to start and what a successful process looks like may add to the inertia and procrastination.
 Investing in change today to realise savings over a longer period also adds to the mystery which means the urgent decisions overtake the important ones.